 “SHOW YOUR CREATIVITY” – VIDEO EXAMPLE REQUIRED

-Video must include example of proposed program or of applicant's work.
+Video must include example of proposed work or of applicant's existing work.

 • This is an opportunity to share your creative work or vision for your project.